 When you click it, the first thing you’ll see is new posts from your dashboard feed.
 You can then click “share on tumblr” to create a new post.
 You can also open the actual dashboard in a new tab from the extension’s window.

-Tumblr Shortcuts [Chrome]
+Tumblr Shortcuts [No Longer Available]

 Like using your keyboard?
 Tumblr Shortcuts adds 14 new keyboard shortcuts to your Tumblr dashboard, including the familiar j and k for navigating posts, l to like, r to reblog and more.
 The shortcuts are not configurable, meaning they’ve been decided for you and you can’t change them, but they’re pretty generic and therefore very easy to get used to.
 Once you get used to them, these are sure to help you achieve a lightning-fast Tumblr experience.